avkewalr-msft/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

     ssl_certificate_key /certs/<file-name>-key.pem;
 ```

-After getting a certificate, copying its pieces and updating the nginx configuration file, you're ready to begin the image building process.
+After you have retreived the certificate, copied its pieces, and updated the nginx configuration file, you will be ready to begin the image building process.

-To build the image, use the docker file named `Dockerfile`.
+To build the image, use the Docker file named `Dockerfile`.

 First, a couple assumptions

 * We'll be using Azure Container Registry (ACR) to publish our image before distributing it
-* Our local docker is already loged into ACR.
+* Our local Docker container image is already loged into ACR.
 * Our hypothetical ACR name is "myregistry".
-Your may defer, so please update it properly along the following commands.
+Your name may defer, so please update it properly in the following commands.

 > If you're unfamiliar with ACR or have any questions, please follow this [demo on building and pushing an image into ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli).